Publix Pays Former Employee Nearly $18,000 In Back Pay and Medical Expenses

 Employees must be properly informed of their rights and responsibilities while they are on FMLA and any consequences for violating its rules.
 Posters that explain what FMLA is and how to apply for it should be clearly displayed, or made available, for all employees.
 Employer obligations to publicize and respond to FMLA requests can be reviewed on this Department of Labor sheet.

 Were you deterred from seeking approved leave under the FMLA because your employer withheld information about the program?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.

 Our employment lawyers specialize in many areas of the law, including FMLA, wrongful termination, and unpaid wages and overtime.
 Whatever your employment issue is, please reach out for a consultation today.